mmaskeri/keyClip/README.md

     - Save and exit

 If keyClip does not find a CDXML object--an error will flash up on screen--verify that the Keynote object in question is ungrouped and was a ChemDraw object to begin with.

+## Thanks
+Thanks to DRK and JLZ for testing!